rhsgsa/hybrid-cloud-coolstore/README.md

 ### Multicluster Demo Part 1

-01. Login to the ArgoCD UI,

-	*   Get the ArgoCD admin password

-			make argocd-password

-	*   Open a browser to the ArgoCD UI - login as `admin` with the password from the previous step; do not login with `OpenShift Login` - your user will have a read-only role even if you are logged in as a `cluster-admin`

-			make argocd

-01. Walk through all the services deployed to the `coolstore-a` cluster in the Applications screen
+01. Switch to the ArgoCD browser tab - walk through all the services deployed to the `coolstore-a` cluster in the Applications screen

 01. Show how `payment` is deployed to `coolstore-b`

-01. Login to gitea with `demo` / `password`

-		make gitea

-01. Walk through the manifests in gitea, starting with the `argocd` directory
+01. Switch to the `gitea` browser tab - walk through the manifests in gitea, starting with the `argocd` directory

-01. Login to the `coolstore-a` topology view to look at all the components deployed
+01. Switch to the `coolstore-a` OpenShift Console browser tab and open the `demo` project's  topology view

-	*   Get the `coolstore-a` `kubeadmin` password

-			make coolstore-a-password

-	*   Opena browser to the `coolstore-a` topology view - login with `kubeadmin` as the username

-			make topology-view

 01. Switch to the browser tab showing `coolstore-b`'s OpenShift Console `demo` project topology view - point out how the `payment` service is deployed as a serverless component

-01. To test the demo app,
+01. Test the demo app

-		make coolstore-ui
+	* Switch to the `coolstore-ui` browser tab
 	* Add an item to the shopping cart
 	* Select `Cart` / `Checkout`
 	* Enter your details and click `Checkout` - [ensure that your credit card number starts with `4`](https://github.com/RedHat-Middleware-Workshops/cloud-native-workshop-v2-labs-solutions/blob/c32daed7aa7c803b1a29fbe56be350bf4a5e6be2/m4/payment-service/src/main/java/com/redhat/cloudnative/PaymentResource.java#L61)